Target's online sales skyrocket as shoppers stock up from their homes

 However, the company expects margins to drop by 5-percentage points in the first quarter due to temporary wage increases of $2 an hour for store and distribution center workers as well as higher sales of low-margin products such as groceries.
 The company now plans to pay higher wages until May 30.

-Target, along with Kroger and Costco , is among a few companies that has benefited from the spread of the pandemic.
+Target, along with Kroger KR.N and Costco COST.O, is among a few companies that has benefited from the spread of the pandemic.

 Other players in retail, especially apparel chains and department stores, have taken a big hit from the pandemic, with some of them on the verge of filing for bankruptcy.